 Required Materials

-- Cardstock or kids’ watercolour paper (regular paper will get too soggy) in whatever format you like
+- Cardstock or kids’ watercolor paper (regular paper will get too soggy) in whatever format you like

 - Bottle of white school glue with precision tip

-- Liquid watercolours or kids’ watercolour paint in rainbow colours
+- Liquid watercolors or kids’ watercolor paint in rainbow colors

 - Paintbrushes

-- Mixing palette or small containers to dilute the liquid watercolours
+- Mixing palette or small containers to dilute the liquid watercolors

 1. Draw Clouds